CWE-22: Path Traversal - Go

 }

-// Open file through fs abstraction - automatically constrained
+// Open file through fs abstraction after validation

 file, err := fsys.Open(cleanName)